Kunchikal Falls, The highest waterfalls in India:

 - Anegudde Sri Siddi Vinayaka Temple.

-- Agumbe Ghat, Barkana falls the second highest waterfalls in Karnataka.
+- Agumbe Ghat, Barkana falls the second highest waterfall in Karnataka.

 - Sri Sigandur Sri Chowdeshwari Temple.